Look Outside Your Window

-Look Outside Your Window is an upcoming studio album recorded by four members of the American band Slipknot.
+Look Outside Your Window is a studio album recorded by Corey Taylor, Jim Root, Shawn Crahan and Sid Wilson, four members of the American heavy metal band Slipknot.
+The album was released on 2026's Record Store Day on Saturday April 18, being released under the "Look Outside Your Window" moniker, instead of Slipknot.
 The material was written and recorded concurrently with the sessions for the band's fourth studio album All Hope Is Gone (2008).
 However, its emphasis on experimentation and a more melodic rock style kept it classified as a separate body of work from Slipknot's aggressive heavy metal sound.
 The album was scheduled for release during the latter half of the band's We Are Not Your Kind touring cycle, which was delayed until 2021 due to the COVID-19 pandemic.
-Crahan confirmed the album would be released in 2025.
+After numerous delays, Crahan confirmed the album would be released in 2026.